astronomer/docs/astro/best-practices/dag-writing-on-astro.md

 :::

-Use the [Astro CLI](https://docs.astronomer.io/astro/cli/install-cli) when you write DAGs intended for Astro Deployments.

-After initializing a new project with the Astro CLI by running `astro dev init`, follow these guidelines to organize your project:
+When writing DAGs intended for Astro Deployments, use the [Astro CLI](https://docs.astronomer.io/astro/cli/install-cli) for local development.
+The Astro CLI is an open-source interface you can use to:
+- test Airflow DAGs locally
+- deploy code to Astro
+- automate key actions as part of a CI/CD process.

+To get the most out of the Astro CLI:

 - Use the `dags` directory to store your DAGs.
-If you have multiple DAGs, consider organizing them into subdirectories.
+If you have multiple DAGs, you can use subdirectories to keep your environment organized.
 - Modularize your code and store all supporting classes, files and functions in the `include` directory.
 - Store all your [tests](#follow-devops-best-practices) in the `tests` directory.